MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/manage-user-roles-teams.md

 #### What happens if store managers leave the company?

-Someone with the "owner" role can add a new store manager in Commerce headquarters and reprovision Teams so that the new manager will have the necessary privileges in Teams for the group.
+Anyone with the owner role can add a new store manager in Commerce headquarters and reprovision Teams so that the new manager will have the necessary privileges in Teams for the group.

 #### How do you clear the Microsoft Graph API token stored in the session storage?

-A user who has signed in to point of sale (POS) with an Azure Active Directory (Azure AD) account should sign out from the POS or close the application to clear the session storage.
+A user who has signed in to the point of sale (POS) with an Azure Active Directory (Azure AD) account should sign out from the POS or close the application to clear the session storage.

 ## Additional resources